|

 The year 2025 should see rapid adoption of AI within the enterprise.
 The ones that plan to continue with wait-and-watch strategy will end up watching their competitors eat their lunch in market share.
 The time to plunge into AI is NOW!

-The biggest barrier to introduce new technology in corporate is trying to figure out what problem it will solve for you and what’s the ROI.
-My opinion is that the enterprise is still stuck at these questions along with many misnomers about AI.
+The biggest barrier to introducing new technology in corporate is trying to figure out what problem it will solve for you and what’s the ROI.
+The enterprise is still stuck at these questions along with many misnomers about AI.
 Budgets may get allocated but will largely be wasted on hobby projects of an executive or a team.
 This is a shame because AI has been ready for the enterprise for a while now.
-So, here is my proposed framework that you can use to create your AI transformation roadmap.

-First, start with asking the question – If you got some additional funding for hiring, where would you allocate these resources?
-This should give you a starting point.
+Start with two framing questions instead of a vendor RFP – If you got some additional funding to hire, where would you allocate these resources?
+This will tell you where the real bottleneck is.

-Second, don’t approach it as a compute problem, just like you would traditional software and SaaS providers.
-Approach it as a prediction or cognitive problem.
-Start by asking the question – what would I like my data to predict for me?
-Or, what if …?
+Second, don’t approach it as a compute problem.
+Approach it as a prediction or cognitive problem and ask – what would I like my data to predict for me?

-Level 0 adoption (Ready now): Pointed AI solutions.
+Level 0 adoption (Ready now): Pointed AI solutions solving one specific problem.

 Address a specific problem that can solved using AI technologies that are proven and tested – NLP, CV, LLMs, etc. These AI tools would easily fit into the enterprise architecture without major rethink or redesign.
 For example, data extraction, cleaning, transformation and migration across ERP and home-grown systems from unstructured and semi-structured sources (PDFs, Web, etc.).